 WHAT WE DID

 We mapped 1,310 km2 of shallow-water habitats around the Main Hawaiian Islands, supported by funding from NOAA’s Coral Reef Conservation Program.
-This work replaces previous NOAA maps generated by Battista et al. (2003) for the waters around Hawaii.

 WHAT WE FOUND

-We mapped thirty-two distinct benthic habitat types using visual interpretation of satellite imagery.
+In 2007, we mapped thirty-two distinct benthic habitat types using visual interpretation of satellite imagery.
 The cover types: coral, seagrass, macroalgae, coralline algae, turf algae, emergent vegetation, uncolonized, and unknown, are combined with a density modifier representing the percentage of the predominate cover type (10%-<50% sparse, 50%-<90% patchy, 90%-100% continuous).